A KINETIC SCULPTURE OF MECHANICAL FLOWERS

 Measures: 1200 mm / 47,3 in (max) witdh, ~ 930 mm / 36,6 length

-In response to this, the artists created a kinetic sculpture that reacts to the visitors as if they were the sun to a blooming flower.
+In response to this, DRIFT created a kinetic sculpture that reacts to the visitors as if they were the sun to a blooming flower.
 Underneath Meadow, integrated sensors translate the presence of the visitors into different ‘moods’.
 The robotic flowers blossom by mixing the light colour and the colour of the fabric that in itself has a colour gradient.
 All flowers together create the experience of a botanical creature that naturally engages the viewer in symbiosis.